najaeda/naja/najaeda_README/README.rst

 Print all the instances in the netlist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Next example shows how to browse all the netlist and print all its content.
+Next example shows how to browse all the netlist and print all its content recursively.
+.. snippet:: print_design_recursive

+Similar to the previous example, but utilizing an instance visitor.
+This approach allows you to perform operations on each instance while
+also defining conditions for stopping or continuing exploration.
-.. snippet:: print_design
+.. snippet:: print_design_visitor

 Documentation
 -------------